chaoshangcs/GTS/README.md

 # Discrete Graph Structure Learning for Forecasting Multiple Time Series

-This is a PyTorch implementation of the paper: [Discrete Graph Structure Learning for Forecasting Multiple Time Series](https://openreview.net/pdf?id=WEHSlH5mOk), ICLR 2021.
+This is a PyTorch implementation of the paper "[Discrete Graph Structure Learning for Forecasting Multiple Time Series](https://openreview.net/pdf?id=WEHSlH5mOk)", ICLR 2021.

 ## Installation